The last guide on pests and pest control Jacksonville residents will ever need.

 If you’ve got an infestation that’s a mature colony, then you may see flying reproductives being attracted to, say, spilled soda or other sugars.

+Carpenter ants may be a threat throughout our area, whether you live in a newer community such as Nocatee, or more established neighborhoods or cities such as Ortega or Vilano Beach.
 To help prevent carpenter ants from becoming a problem for your family, keep branches, limbs, and firewood stacks away from the home.
 Ensure that utility pipes and cables coming through your walls are well sealed, and fix water leaks promptly.
 If you need help with your infestation, you can conveniently make a pest control appointment online.

 These flat, reddish-brown critters can easily be seen in adult stages when they aren’t hiding, but the first signs of infestations are often small spots on linens and mattresses.